zwangphy/myLeetCode/leetcode/maximum_depth_of_binary_tree.md

 ## recursive solution

-Base cases: a null root has zero length; a root with no children nodes has length = one.
+Base cases: a null root has zero depth; a root with no children nodes has depth = one.

 ```
 class Solution: